 People can self-refer to an abortion service provider

-A person seeking an abortion no longer needs a referral from a doctor in order to access abortion services.
+A person seeking an abortion no longer needs a referral from a doctor to access abortion services.

 A wider range of registered health practitioners can provide abortions